-Is it a Big Difference to Train for Strength or Muscle Growth?
+Is it a big difference in training for Strength or Muscle Growth?

 For most of us, the two go hand in hand for a long time.
 But once you have left the beginner years behind you, the two specializations will differ significantly.
 Feel free to look at the difference between a professional bodybuilder and a powerlifter; their workouts differ significantly.